ahuggins/open-on-make/readme.md

 `composer require --dev ahuggins/open-on-make`

-This package defaults to sublime using the `subl` command, if you have aliased it to something else OR wish to use a different editor, you will need to add the following to your .env file.
+This package defaults to VS Code using the `code` command, if you have aliased it to something else OR wish to use a different editor, you will need to add the following to your .env file.

 ```
 OPEN_ON_MAKE_EDITOR=nameOfCliCommandForEditor